NWChemEx/PluginPlay/README.md

 Building SDE
 ------------

-Please see the documentation (add link when public)
+Please see the documentation (add link when public).